ABCNN: Attention-Based Convolutional Neural Network for Modeling Sentence Pairs: Experiments

-\tabref{wikiqa} shows performance of the baselines, of BCNN and of the three ABCNN architectures.
+\textbf{Results.} \tabref{wikiqa} shows performance of the baselines, of the BCNN and of the three ABCNNs.
 For CNNs, we test one (one-conv) and two (two-conv) convolution-pooling blocks.

 The non-attention network BCNN already performs better than the baselines.
 If we add attention mechanisms, then the performance further improves by several points.
-Comparing ABCNN-2 with ABCNN-1, we find ABCNN-2 is slightly better even though ABCNN-2 is the simpler architecture.
-If we combine ABCNN-1 and ABCNN-2 to form ABCNN-3, we get further improvement.\footnote{ If we limit the input to LR layer to the $k$ similarity scores in ABCNN-3 (two-conv), results are .660 (MAP) / .677 (MRR).}
+Comparing the ABCNN-2 with the ABCNN-1, we find the ABCNN-2 is slightly better even though the ABCNN-2 is the simpler architecture.
+If we combine the ABCNN-1 and the ABCNN-2 to form the ABCNN-3, we get further improvement.\footnote{If we limit the input to the LR layer to the $k$ similarity scores in the ABCNN-3 (two-conv), results are .660 (MAP) / .677 (MRR).}

-This can be explained by ABCNN-3's ability to take attention of more fine-grained granularity into consideration in each convolution-pooling block while ABCNN-1 and ABCNN-2 consider attention only at convolution input or only at pooling input, respectively.
+This can be explained by the ABCNN-3's ability to take attention of finer-grained granularity into consideration in each convolution-pooling block while the ABCNN-1 and the ABCNN-2 consider attention only at convolution input or only at pooling input, respectively.
 We also find that stacking two convolution-pooling blocks does not bring consistent improvement and therefore do not test deeper architectures.